Cuttputlli: Production

 In October 2018, Vishnu Vishal, the lead actor of Ratsasan confirmed that he acquired the Hindi remake rights of the film.
-Initial reports claimed that actor Ayushmann Khurrana was approached for the remake.
-However in July 2021, Akshay Kumar and Rakul Preet Singh were confirmed to star in the remake which was then titled Mission Cindrella.
+In July 2021, Akshay Kumar and Rakul Preet Singh were confirmed to star in the remake which was then titled Mission Cindrella.

-The film began first schedule on 21 August 2021 in UK which ended in October 2021.
+The film began its first schedule on 21 August 2021 in the UK which ended in October 2021.
 Principal photography resumed in February 2022 at Mussoorie, and the entire film wrapped up in Dehradun on 17 February 2022.

 Soundtrack

 The music of the film is composed by Tanishk Bagchi, Dr Zeus and Aditya Dev.
 The background score is composed by Julius Packiam.
 The first single titled "Saathiya" was released on 24 August 2022.
 The second single titled "Rabba" was released on 30 August 2022.

 Release

 The film was originally titled as Mission Cindrella before being changed to Cuttputtli on 19 August 2022.

 The film was premiered on Disney+ Hotstar on 2 September 2022.

+The film was sold for home media release for a sum of ₹ 135 Crore.